Living Wills Offer Peace of Mind

 Organ and tissue donation

 You can refuse aggressive medical treatment, but still allow treatment that focuses on comfort.
-Such treatment could include antibiotics, nutrition, pain medication, and radiation therapy, the NCI says.
+Such treatment could include antibiotics, nutrition, pain medicine, and radiation therapy, the NCI says.

 Make it legal

 Once you sort through your feelings, you must write down what you want so that your caregivers and healthcare providers know how to care for you.
 Your message to your healthcare providers is known as a living will.
 Legal forms vary from state to state.
 If you spend time in more than 1 state, it's important to know each state's rules.
 You can check with a lawyer about what you will need, or you may find free forms and help by visiting the National Hospice and Palliative Care Organization website.
 Any forms you use must be signed, dated, and witnessed.

 It's best to be as exact as possible.
 Avoid unclear statements like, "Just let me go peacefully."
 In a crisis situation, caregivers need clear directions.
 This also helps avoid conflicts.
 Make sure that your family, friends, healthcare team, and hospital or other healthcare providers all have a copy of your living will so that it can be easily accessed and followed.